pedroLopes5555/projeto-final-de-curso/README.md

 # Greenhouse Automation Project

-This project provides an automation system for greenhouse management, featuring a REST API backend developed in Laravel.
+This project provides an automation system for greenhouse management, featuring a REST API backend developed in .NET CORE Web App.
 The system allows users to manage containers and their microcontrollers, configure desired environmental values, and control relays to maintain optimal conditions.
-The backend is hosted on Azure and connects to an Azure SQL database, while the API supports various endpoints for interacting with the greenhouse system.
+The backend is hosted on Azure and connects to an Azure SQL Server database, while the API supports various endpoints for interacting with the greenhouse system.

 ## Laravel Setup Guide